Zastava M19: Modularity

 The M19 is a modular rifle, depending on the task and mission, can use 7.62 mm or 6.5 mm barrels.
 The modification is reflected in the construction of the cross latch on the receiver, which enables easy and quick replacement of the barrel, without disassembling the rifle and without using tools.

-In addition to barrels in different calibers, within a single caliber there are different barrel lengths (254 mm and 415 mm), which allows the rifle to quickly adapt to a variety of combat situations, so that basically the same rifle can be used as a submachine gun, assault rifle, light machine gun or designated marksman rifle.
+In addition to barrels in different calibers, within a single caliber there are different barrel lengths (254 mm and 415 mm), which allows the rifle to quickly adapt to a variety of combat situations, so that basically the same rifle can be used as a carbine, assault rifle, light machine gun or designated marksman rifle.

 Changing the caliber of the rifle also requires changing the magazine, and the magazine are clearly marked and noticeably different.
 Magazine capacity for caliber 7.62×39 mm is 30 rounds and for caliber 6.5 mm magazine capacity can be 25 and 20 rounds.